 In most cases, sex therapy is a form of talk therapy.
 Its goal is to address factors impacting sexual satisfaction, whether psychological, interpersonal, or medical.

 These can include topics that affect almost everyone at some point, such as low libido, erectile dysfunction, lack of arousal, and premature ejaculation.
 However, some people need to work through concerns that can seem more complex.
 Low libido, for example, may actually be a sexual desire disorder, which can be useful to know so that a partner doesn’t feel unwanted.

 A sex therapist can also address partner infidelity and distrust, unwanted sexual fetishes or mismatched sexual interests, sex addiction, or sexual thoughts and shame.
 If you believe there is a sexual problem affecting you or your relationship, a therapist can likely help.

 If you haven’t started therapy yet, but you’re considering it, the licensed mental health professionals at Regain can help you work through any concerns and successes in your sex life (and other aspects of your life).
 With Regain, you can connect with a therapist alone or with your partner to discuss topics related to sex, intimacy, communication, and your relationship in general.
 You’ll have the opportunity to participate in therapy from the comfort of home or wherever you have an internet connection.

 What Isn’t Considered A Sexual Concern?

 Talking to a therapist about sex doesn’t have to be taboo.
-The world is changing and evolving—what was maybe once considered a topic to not speak about is now welcomed openly and vulnerably in the mental health community.
-If you find a sex therapist, you should feel free to discuss consensual sexual fetishes, desires, and other topics that you might initially feel nervous revealing.
+The world is changing and evolving—what was maybe once considered a topic to avoid is likely now welcomed openly in the mental health community.
+If you find a sex therapist, you can feel free to discuss consensual sexual desires, fetishes, and other topics that you might initially feel nervous revealing.